Strong Passwords and other Myths

-This coupled with email addresses being utilized as usernames introduces multiple points of vulnerability, leaving both end-users and organizations equally vulnerable to attack.
+This coupled with email addresses being utilised as usernames introduces multiple points of vulnerability, leaving both end-users and organisations equally vulnerable to attack.
 More than that, it is making it easy for hackers to successfully capture sensitive information.

 2. The Consequences of Password Use

-The password issue has been brought to the world’s attention by a number of high profile data breaches that have been scrutinized by the media and other commentators, including attacks on global brands such as Google, Facebook, Twitter and LinkedIn, which have all resulted in end-users’ details being compromised.
+The password issue has been brought to the world’s attention by a number of high profile data breaches that have been scrutinised by the media and other commentators, including attacks on global brands such as Google, Facebook, Twitter and LinkedIn, which have all resulted in end-users details being compromised.

-Following this breach, Ebay reportedly suffered huge financial and reputational losses as it failed to attract new users and found itself losing revenue as well as facing regulatory fines.
-It was also heavily criticized for having weak security measures in place.
+Following this breach, eBay reportedly suffered huge financial and reputational losses as it failed to attract new users and found itself losing revenue as well as facing regulatory fines.
+It was also heavily criticised for having weak security measures in place.

 2.1 The Implications of a breach

-As a result of these high profile incidents, more businesses and organizations are putting data leak prevention strategies in to place as they realize they are not immune to breaches.
-Every organization has business critical and sensitive data; whether it is intellectual property, financial information or employee records, which they have a duty of care to keep secure.
+As a result of these high profile incidents, more businesses and organisations are putting data leak prevention strategies in place as they realise they are not immune to breaches.
+Every organisation has business-critical and sensitive data; whether it is intellectual property, financial information or employee records, which they have a duty of care to keep secure.